AMikroulis/DBS-VTA-optimisation/README.md

 ### Operation
 Start the app by clicking VTA_start, or calling it from the terminal.
 A window “VTA optimisation” should appear, with a button on the top-left, to select a leaddbs folder.
-Click it and navigate to a “leaddbs” folder (it will automatically locate any “leaddbs” folders up to 3 folders levels down).
+Click it and navigate to a “leaddbs” folder (it will automatically locate any “leaddbs” folders up to 3 folder levels down).
 A list of the available patient folders will appear in the list box on the left.
 You can select one or more folders to run the calculation (1st tab).

 #### Calculate